 Cara Shousterman is an American Council of Learned Societies (ACLS) Public Fellow and HI’s Partnerships and Engagement Manager.
 At HI, Cara is responsible for leveraging external partners and supporting various types stakeholders as they work with Harmony Institute to discover new ways of applying media for social impact.
 In particular, Her role at HI focuses on the adoption of and new uses for StoryPilot.

-Paul is a current PhD student in behavioural neuroscience at the University of Guelph with a BSc in neuroscience and nutrition from Memorial University of Newfoundland.
-His research focuses on the rapid effects of estrogens on social memory and learning tasks and the mechanisms by which they occur.
+Paul is a postdoctoral fellow in neuroscience at the University of British Columbia.
+He holds a PhD in behavioural neuroscience from the University of Guelph and a BSc in neuroscience and nutrition from Memorial University of Newfoundland.
+His research focuses on sex differences in the brain in response to hormones and/or learning.
 He has 4 cats, a long-list of unplayed podcast episodes to get to, and a thirst for good beer and good music.

 Julia is a New Zealander completing a PhD at the Australian National University.
 Her work bridges economics, ecology, and natural resource management.
 She really likes grass, trees, snow, and mountains.